Jeiwan/uniswapv3-book/content/docs/milestone_1/calculating-liquidity.md

 ## Price Range Calculation

-Recall that, in Uniswap V3, the entire price range is demaracted into *ticks*: each tick corresponds to a price and has an index.
+Recall that, in Uniswap V3, the entire price range is demaracted into ticks: each tick corresponds to a price and has an index.
 In our first pool implementation, we're going to buy ETH for USDC at the price of <span>$5000</span> per 1 ETH.
 Buying ETH will remove some amount of it from the pool and will push the price slightly above <span>$5000</span>.
 We want to provide liquidity at a range that includes this price.
-And we want to be sure that the final price will stay **within this range** (we'll do multi-range swaps in a later chapter).
+And we want to be sure that the final price will stay **within this range** (we'll do multi-range swaps in a later milestone).

 We'll need to find three ticks:
 1. The current tick will correspond to the current price (5000 USDC for 1 ETH).
 1. The lower and upper bounds of the price range we're providing liquidity into.
-Let the lower price be <span>$4500</span>
+Let the lower price be <span>$4545</span>
 and the upper price be <span>$5500</span>.

 From the theoretical introduction we know that: